 5. Research the singer.

-If the singer is too controversial for the particular culture of your school, you may not want to use the song.
-Each school and class is different.
+If the singer is too controversial for the culture of your school, you may not want to use the song.
+Each school and class are different.

 6. YouTube it.